The Post-DEI Hollowing Phenomenon™

 To inquire about speaking or consulting:

-The Post-DEI Hollowing Phenomenon™ is the original conceptual framework created by Dr. Courtney Nicole Johnson (2025).
-All rights reserved.
+The Post-DEI Hollowing Phenomenon™ is an original conceptual framework developed by Dr. Courtney Nicole Johnson, Ed.D.
+(2025).